-CIS 131 (2) Introduction to DOS
+CIS 127 (3) Introduction to Desktop Publishing

-Basic operation of disk operating systems through lecture and hands-on experience.
-No prior computer experience required.
-One lecture; two lab.
+Basic and advanced concepts and capabilities of desktop publishing software in the Windows environment through extensive hands-on experience using business and personal applications.
+Prerequisite: CIS 122, CIS 124, or consent of instructor.
+Two lecture; two lab.
 May be taken for S/U credit.

-Applications Programming I

-Program design, structured

-programming for report generation,

-file maintenance, on-line applications,

-and data analysis in various

-organizational and application settings

-using a suitable microcomputer

-language.
-Prerequisite: CIS 120 or

-consent of instructor.
-Two lecture;

-two lab.

-Applications Programming II

-Study of a business-oriented

-programming language, skills in

-problem formulation, and structured

-programming design, coding, testing,

-and documentation developed through

-required computer programs.
+Applications Programming I Program design, structured programming for report generation, file maintenance, on-line applications, and data analysis in various organizational and application settings using a suitable microcomputer language.
+Prerequisite: CIS 120 or consent of instructor.
+Two lecture; two lab.

+Applications Programming II Study of a business-oriented programming language, skills in problem formulation, and structured programming design, coding, testing, and documentation developed through required computer programs.
 Prerequisite: CIS 120 and CIS 220.
 Two lecture; two lab.

-Advanced MS Word
+CIS 222 (2) Advanced MS Word